MiguelGuthridge/portfolio/public/data/README.md

 # Data

 This directory contains the data used to generate the site.
+It's in the public directory so that the images can be delivered at runtime and stuff.
+That's kinda yucky but the alternative is to have a separate server for them which is even more yucky.

 * [`projects/`](./projects/): projects I have created or significantly contributed to.